MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 #### Select Attributes

-On the Select Attributes screen, select attributes from Microsoft Entra which will be needed to manage B2B users in AD.
+On the Select Attributes screen, select attributes from Microsoft Entra that you need to manage B2B users in AD.
 The Attribute "ID" is required.
-The attributes `userPrincipalName` and `userType` will be used later in this configuration.
+The attributes `userPrincipalName` and `userType` is used later in this configuration.
 Other attributes are optional, including

 - `displayName`

 - `mail`

 - `givenName`

 - `surname`

 - `userPrincipalName`

 - `userType`

 ![Screenshot showing the Select Attributes screen with some attributes selected, and an O K button.](media/microsoft-identity-manager-2016-graph-b2b-scenario/58da80f5475cf01a97a6843dd279385c.png)